quarkslab/qbindiff/README.md

 It takes in input two exported files and start the diffing analysis.
 The result can then be exported in a BinDiff file format.
-The default format for input files is [BinExport](https://github.com/google/binexport), for a complete list of backend loader look at the `-l, --loader` option in the help.
+The default format for input files is [BinExport](https://github.com/google/binexport), for a complete list of backend loader look at the `-l1, --loader1` option in the help.
 The complete command line options are:

     Usage: qbindiff [OPTIONS] <primary file> <secondary file>